George Alogoskoufis

 Aristotle develops an early theory of value arguing that exchange requires commensurability between goods.
 He recognises the role of money as a common measure of value.
 He argues that justice in exchange involves proportional reciprocity.
 Although he does not formulate a labor theory of value, Aristotle recognizes that value is socially determined and linked to exchange relations.

-Aristotle offers a sophisticated analysis of money.
+Aristotle also offers a sophisticated analysis of money.
 Money originates as a medium of exchange, it facilitates trade and overcomes the limitations of barter and it serves as a store of value.
 However, he strongly criticizes usury (interest on loans).
 He argues that money is ‘sterile’ and should not generate more money.
 Thus, interest is seen as unnatural and exploitative.

 This critique would influence medieval economic thought, particularly in Scholastic theology.